GiovanniBianchini/cardfolio/README.md

 ## How to configure
 **Installation**: download CardFolio (zip or clone) and install dependecies (node_modules and .nuxt folders).

 **Configure Settings**: open settings.json (/src/settings.json).
-Here you'll find all the variables that CardFolio will use to show your profile image, name, job role, presentation, and your social.
-If a variable is empty then the relative section will not show up in front-end.
+Here you'll find all the keys that CardFolio will use to show your profile image, name, job role, presentation, and your social.
+If a key is empty then the relative section will not show up in front-end.
 Your prorfile image file must be placed inside /public/images/profilePicture/.

 ### Example
 ```json